Sons of the Holy Family

-The Congregation of the Sons of the Holy Family of Jesus, Mary and Joseph (Congregatio Filiorum Sacrae Familiae, Iesu, Mariae et Ioseph; abbreviated S.F.) is a Latin Institute of Consecrated Life for priests in the Catholic Church (a type of Clerical Religious Congregation of Pontifical Right for Men).
+The Congregation of the Sons of the Holy Family of Jesus, Mary and Joseph (Congregatio Filiorum Sacrae Familiae, Iesu, Mariae et Ioseph; abbreviated S.F.) is an institute of consecrated life for priests in the Catholic Church (a type of clerical religious congregation of pontifical right for men).
 The congregation is dedicated to educating the young and strengthening Catholic family life.

 Organisation

 The general headquarters are in Barcelona, Catalonia, Spain.

 Per 2013 there were 38 houses and 161 members (including 128 priests).